srmsoumya/chest-scan-classifier/README.md

 NIH.gov released the largest database of chest x-ray images.
 We tried to build a Deep Learning model on top of the Images to predict if a patient has any of the common thorax diseases.

 The data was collected and labelled in an approximate way using NLP with 90% accuracy.
-They tried running object detection on top of it and were able to achieve 60-70% accuracy in predicting the thorax diseases
+They tried running object detection on top of it and were able to achieve 60-70% accuracy in predicting the thorax diseases.
+You can look at the results in 1705.02315.pdf.

 We took a sample from the entire collection available at https://nihcc.app.box.com/v/ChestXray-NIHCC.